-Hartwick College’s Northeast Semester offers students from around the world the opportunity to study in Oneonta, New York, USA for either one semester or a full academic year.
-In addition to their classes, participants in the Northeast Semester enjoy a cultural immersion program that includes travel to various destinations in the Northeast.
+Hartwick College’s Northeast Experience offers students from around the world the opportunity to study in Oneonta, New York, USA for either one semester or a full academic year.
+In addition to their classes, participants in the Northeast Experience enjoy a cultural immersion program that includes travel to various destinations in the Northeast.

-It is the mission of the Office of Global Education to provide the Hartwick community with opportunities for global engagement that foster intercultural understanding, ethical and inclusive practices, and an appreciation for diverse perspectives.
+It is the mission of the Center for Global Education to provide the Hartwick community with opportunities for global engagement that foster intercultural understanding, ethical and inclusive practices, and an appreciation for diverse perspectives.

 Visa support: We process your I-20 and help you stay compliant with all U.S. federal regulations.

 Orientation: We provide a pre-arrival orientation that includes virtual meetings to help you connect with us and with Hartwick students before you arrive on campus.
 We also provide a fun, two-day orientation to help you learn your way around, make friends, and understand all the support services available at Hartwick.

 Cultural programming: Throughout the academic year, we have seminars, career support, performances, cultural celebrations, and short excursions to local events and attractions.

 Global Ambassadors: All international students are connected with a Global Ambassador, who is a returning Hartwick student trained to provide support and help connect new students to the Hartwick community.